lblod/dcat-service/README.md

 ### `GET /catalogs`

 This endpoint passes all information on `dcat:Catalog`s, `dcat:Dataset`s and `dcat:Distribution`s from the triple store to the user.
-The specific file format can be specified via the `Accept` HTTP header, with the following formats currently supported:
+The specific file format can be specified via the `Accept` HTTP header, with the default being `application/ld+json`.
+The following formats are currently supported:

 - `application/ld+json`
 - `application/n-quads`